Eric Johnson (Texas politician): COVID-19 response

 On March 11, 2020, Johnson announced the cancellation of the St. Patrick's Day Parade, an annual event that draws more than 100,000 people to Lower Greenville, because of concerns about COVID-19.
 The next night, after evidence emerged of community spread in Dallas, Johnson declared a local state of disaster.

-The next week, the City Council extended the disaster declaration, and the mayor continued to enact regulations and restrictions.
+The next week, the city council extended the disaster declaration, and the mayor continued to enact regulations and restrictions.
 In an accompanying op-ed in The Dallas Morning News, Johnson wrote that "some of the measures we have taken — and actions we still may have to take — to stop COVID-19 may have seemed unimaginable a few months ago.
 The decisions I have made weighed heavily on me because of their economic implications.
 But life is priceless, and we must do what we can to protect it.
 That means we have to pay a price; many livelihoods will be temporarily affected."

-Johnson created two COVID-19 recovery and assistance committees, started a private sector task force on economic recovery, pushed for Dallas County to begin reporting COVID-19 cases by ethnicity, required hospitals to report capacity numbers daily, and appointed a COVID-19 Health and Healthcare Access Czar.
+Johnson created two COVID-19 recovery and assistance committees, started a private sector task force on economic recovery, pushed for Dallas county to begin reporting COVID-19 cases by ethnicity, required hospitals to report capacity numbers daily, and appointed a COVID-19 health and healthcare access czar.
 He also pushed for more testing in underserved communities and won multiple extensions of federal Community-Based Testing Sites.
 The two committees shepherded a relief package for small businesses and residents who were struggling to pay their mortgages or rent.
 The City Council also passed a "Dallas First" procurement plan that Johnson proposed to reward local firms bidding on city contracts, and passed an ordinance to delay evictions.

-In January 2021, Johnson advocated for the City of Dallas to receive direct allocations of COVID-19 vaccines.
-The City of Dallas then received several direct allocations of vaccines that were distributed at the Kay Bailey Hutchison Convention Center and at The Potter's House.
+In January 2021, Johnson advocated for the city of Dallas to receive direct allocations of COVID-19 vaccines.
+The city of Dallas then received several direct allocations of vaccines that were distributed at the Kay Bailey Hutchison Convention Center and at The Potter's House.

 Johnson publicly received the vaccine when he became eligible in January 2021 in an effort to discourage vaccine hesitancy.
 He contracted a breakthrough case of COVID-19 in October 2021.

-Criticisms
+Second term

-At his inauguration, Johnson vowed to bring civility back to Dallas City Hall.
-This was a rebuke to what many saw as an aggressive style by some members of the Dallas City Council, which turned off some voters.
-Since becoming mayor, political opponents and online commentators has tried to portray him as unforgiving and demanding.
-In addition, online commentators have criticized him for occasionally missing parts of Dallas City Council meetings, over which he is the presiding officer.
-Johnson has also been engaged in political disputes with other government officials, including the city manager.
-In 2021, Johnson said he was "open to trying different things" and was later lauded by The Dallas Morning News for his committee assignments that seemed to embody a different approach in a new City Council term.
+On September 22, 2023, Johnson announced he was switching parties to become a Republican, stating that his views on police, low property taxes, and abortion were more in line with the Republican platform than the Democratic one.
+In response, the chair and vice-chair of the Texas Democratic Party rebuked Johnson as "an ineffective and truant mayor."
+Several other Dallas Democrats also expressed disapproval.
+However, Texas Republicans, including governor Greg Abbott and Texas House of Representatives speaker Dade Phelan, commended Johnson on his decision.
+As a result of Johnson's party switch, Dallas became the largest city in the United States with a Republican mayor, surpassing neighboring Fort Worth.
+In July of 2024, Johnson made his first appearance at the Republican National Convention.